arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/BundledNodeModules.md

 browser rely on async or filesystem logic
 [which may not be compatible with Foxx](../README.md#compatibility-caveats).

+{% hint 'info' %}
+Bundled node modules are often referred to as _dependencies_.
+In ArangoDB this term can often be ambiguous because Foxx also provides a [dependency mechanism](Dependencies.md) for linking services together.
+{% endhint %}

 Use a tool like [yarn](https://yarnpkg.com) or [npm](https://npmjs.com) to create a `package.json` file in your service source directory and add node dependencies as you would for any other Node.js application or library: